apalle1/M5-Hierarchical-Time-Series-Forecasting/README.md

 Detailed Explanation:

 * Assume that we want to predict day 1920
-* We have a feature rolling_mean_1_7 which is rolling mean with 7 days window
+* We have a feature rolling_mean_1_7 which is rolling mean for a window of 7 days
 * To calculate this feature we need sales/Target for days 1913, 1914, 1915, 1916, 1917, 1918, 1919
 * With training set in our hands we have only sales/Target for day 1913
 * Thats why we do recursive predictions and rolling calculations for 1914, 1915, 1916, 1917, 1918, 1919 … days.
-    * calculate rollings for 1914, predict sales for 1914
+    * calculate rollings for day 1914, predict sales for day 1914
-    * calculate rollings for 1915, predict sales for 1915
+    * calculate rollings for day1915, predict sales for day 1915
-    * calculate rollings for 1916, predict sales for 1916 etc
+    * calculate rollings for day1916, predict sales for day 1916 etc
 * We avoid Nans and feed our model with valuable information.

 The above table was just an example to show the idea behind recursive prediction.
 I don't use lags under 7 in my model.